forknote/forknote.net/content/documentation/rpc-wallet/index.md

 add-exclusive-node | Specify list of peers to connect to only.
-If this option is given the options add-priority-node and seed-node are ignored seed-node | Connect to a node to retrieve peer addresses, and disconnect hide-my-port | Do not announce yourself as peerlist candidate MAX_TRANSACTION_SIZE_LIMIT | Maximum size of the transactions sent through simplewallet
+If this option is given the options add-priority-node and seed-node are ignored seed-node | Connect to a node to retrieve peer addresses, and disconnect hide-my-port | Do not announce yourself as peerlist candidate MAX_TRANSACTION_SIZE_LIMIT | Maximum size of the transactions sent SYNC_FROM_ZERO | Sync from block 0.
+Use for premine wallet or brainwallet

 ### Blockchain options